eth-sri/zkay/README.md

 - The original [research paper][zkay-ccs], which introduces the core concepts of zkay.
 - The [online documentation][zkay-docs], which provides a tutorial, language reference and API documentation.
-- The [technical report] (coming soon), which describes the features and implementation of zkay v0.2.
+- The [technical report][zkay-techreport], which describes the features and implementation of zkay v0.2.

 ## Warning / Security Disclaimer